Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Power Source

-Pressure washers use one of two power sources: gas or electric.
+Pressure washing equipment uses one of two power sources: gas or electric.
 And as such, many of the best pressure washer surface cleaners are rated for specific power sources.
 Since gasoline-powered models offer more pressure than electric models, the pressure washer surface cleaners for gas machines are more robust.

 Why is this important?
 Since they use water volume to power the spinning, there are no electrical components driving the wand or nozzles under the surface cleaner.
-Using a gasoline-powered model on an electric pressure washer might not provide enough pressure to spin the wands, while the opposite could destroy the surface cleaner.
+Using a gasoline-powered model on an electric corded or cordless pressure washer might not provide enough pressure to spin the wands.
+The opposite is also a big pressure washer mistake and could destroy the surface cleaner.

 Size and Weight